jinfar/disgenet2r/README.md

 # disgenet2r

-## This is an fork of an old version, new versions can be found here
+## This is fork of an old version, new versions can be found here
 ## https://gitlab.com/medbio/disgenet2r

 `disgenet2r` is an R package to query and expand DisGeNET data (www.disgenet.org), and to visualize the results within R framework.